 After you buy the dress

 Once you take your dress home, you’ll need to find a safe dry area to store it.
+This is also important for homecoming or bat mitzvah dresses.
 If it’s an A-line style, it may not hang up well or fit in a wardrobe.
 One of the best options is to lie your dress flat.
 This will keep it wrinkle-free and safe.
 Place it out of reach from pets and make sure the area doesn’t get damp.
 If your dress is a beaded style or comes with any extra buttons, sequins, etc. Take any spares supplied.
 Store them safely in case you need them in the future.

 Do a wrinkle check

 Even if your dress has been laying flat, it’s possible that a few wrinkles or creases have formed.
 Check your dress a few days before prom.
 It may need to be professionally steamed at a dry-cleaner.
 If you have a hand-held steamer, you can try to lift any creases yourself.
 Always check the label on the dress, to see what is suitable for the fabric.
 Prom dresses should never be ironed unless the label allows for it.

 If your dress is floor-length or has a long train, you might puncture the hem with your heels.
 This is so common and can completely ruin the end of your dress by the time prom is over.
 To keep this in check, have a look at the shoes you’re wearing.
 If they’re very pointy stilettos, it’s a good idea to add a rubber or plastic tip that protects your dress.
 This can even make your heels easier to walk in.
 The idea is that it increases the surface area, making it less likely to go straight through the fabric.
 Block heels or flats are much easier for this and won’t go through your dress.

 Carry the end of your dress